zahta/machine-learning/README.md

 ---
+#### :bulb: Do not follow where the path may lead.
+Go instead where there is no path and leave a trail.
+(Ralph Waldo Emerson)

+---
 #### :four_leaf_clover:   I am studying *Data science*.
 In this repository, I am going to write about my experiences in studying *Machine learning*, with a step by step approach. :four_leaf_clover:
 ---
 | [What Is Machine Learning?](https://www.oreilly.com/library/view/hands-on-machine-learning/9781491962282/ch01.html)                                                                                                                                               |